crossplane/crossplane/docs/stacks-guide-aws.md

 provider.aws.crossplane.io/aws-provider created
 ```

+The `aws-provider` resource will be used in other resources that we will create
+later in this guide, to provide access information to the configured AWS
+account.

 ## Set Up Network Configuration

 In this section we build a simple AWS network configuration, by creating
 corresponding Crossplane managed resources.
 These resources are cluster scoped,
 so don't belong to a specific namespace.
 This network configuration enables
 resources in WordPress stack to communicate securely.
 In this guide, we will use
-the [sample AWS network configuration] in Crossplane repository.
+the [sample AWS network configuration][] in Crossplane repository.
 You can read
 more [here][crossplane-gcp-networking-docs] about network secure connectivity
 configurations in Crossplane.